arskom/spyne/doc/source/comparison.rst

 .. _manual-comparison:

 Comparison with other rpc frameworks
 ====================================

 RPC is a very popular subject.
-There's a plethora of active and inactive projects that satisfy a wide arrange of requirements.
+There's a plethora of active and inactive projects that satisfy a wide range of requirements.
 Here are the main sources of information:

 * http://pypi.python.org/pypi?%3Aaction=search&term=rpc